 The handicapped units in Alligator Bayou sleep 2-4.
 These rooms do not have the convertible Ecco bed.

 In both Magnolia Place and Alligator Bayou, most rooms have one window.
 The corner rooms have two, making for a brighter, more open feel.

-In addition to the items beds, each room has:
+In addition to the items above, each room has:

 - Flat panel LCD television